taniaduggal/Migration-Cloud/README.md

 7- create bucket and upload image in side s3 bucket

-8- Inport The Virtual Machine
+8- Import The Virtual Machine

 9- Access The Virtual Machine